wxai-space/LightAgent/README.md

 ## 📬 Contact Us

-If you have any questions or suggestions, feel free to contact us:
+If you have any questions or suggestions, please feel free to contact Wanxing AI or Professor Zhang Liwen from the School of Statistics and Data Science at Shanghai University of Finance and Economics:

-- **Email**: service@wanxingai.com
+- **Wanxing AI Email**: service@wanxingai.com
+- **Professor Zhang Liwen Email**: zhang.liwen@shufe.edu.cn
 - **GitHub Issues**: [https://github.com/wxai-space/lightagent/issues](https://github.com/wxai-space/lightagent/issues)

 We look forward to your feedback and work together to make LightAgent even stronger! 🚀